Pongopaws/Worldwide-LGBT-Resources/readme.md

 - [ ] once website is done, make business cards
 - [ ] once website is completed reword things from Google doc into website.
 - [ ] android apk
-- [ ] reword this: Want to add something here?
-Let @Pongo | change "let @pongo" to "Contact Pongo" thanks
 - [ ] Check Pongo's Resource document to add highlighted green links, or new chapters. example: politics chapter
-- [ ] Website traffic, id love to know how many people are visiting the site total or if some pages are clicked more than others
 - [ ] Adding a spot to email me or submit a form for new ideas for resources somewhere on the home page
-- [ ] Adding a homepage button would be nice, but not crucial
+- [ ] ~~Adding a homepage button would be nice, but not crucial~~ make sidebar buttons read like buttons
 - [ ] Save browsing for people in lgbt hostile environments
-- [ ] Update Disclaimer wording to say  "Any products/companies are just suggestions." removing the word discretion as its in there twice. thanks!